CodyTheNoob/Totale-Impale/README.md

 He still wanted to Visit his family to see them.
 He was ready to go to his home and see them.
 But, There was a Border Between Those Countries.
 His home was In other Country's Border.
 He Still goes to See His Family.

+Before Reading the Story, There are spoilers ⚠.
+Please wait if you like to wait and play the game.